What is the minimum order size?

 Just like any natural food product you may buy – such as yogurt, cereal, waters – teas can be flavored with natural fruit derivatives.
-We use only Natural Flavors – A flavor derived 100% from the title material.
+We use only Natural Flavors – a flavor derived 100% from the title material.
 An example would be a Natural Cherry Flavor, which is derived entirely from cherries.
-Find more interesting info on flavorings here: Natural flavors and essential oils in tea
+Find more interesting info on tea flavoring here: Natural flavors and essential oils in tea

 What are tea harvest times?

 Do you offer custom formulation?
 RND?
-Or can I own my own recipe?
+Can I own my own recipe?

 Yes, we offer custom formulation and blends.
 We offer consulting services to aid you in the creation of your own product or blend.

 Samples are 2-3 oz sizes.
 Place order for a sample for testing for your organoleptic or lab approval.
 If you need a lot specific sample, please indicate this on your order and note that you need the blend shipped after your lot pre-shipment sample has been approved.
 Your shipment is held for your approval, then shipped upon your release.